catalyst/moodle-tool_emailutils/README.md

 went wrong during the set up  process, the most common error is a typo on the endpoint, subscription can not be change once created but you can always create a new subscription with the right endpoint.

+### Handling bounces

+The plugin will handle blocking outgoing emails that are over the bounce threshold if the block_bouncethreshold setting is enabled.
+This behaviour relies on the `before_email_to_user` hook introduced in MDL-69724.
+The setting will not be present if your Moodle version does not support this hook.